Desk with Laptop, Calculator, Files and small model of house with epc colours

 • How to measure basic geometry of a property where only minimal lengths of external wall were 'geometrical'.

-• Overiding u-values to get the most accurate EPC rating and provide justice to the building.
+• Overriding u-values to get the most accurate EPC rating and provide justice to the building.

 • Checking installed systems to make sure they were available in the PCDB such as heating and ventilation